PETER SMOCZYNSKI

 Peter continued as an independent documentary filmmaker while contracted to CBC TV as a researcher/writer where he evolved into a field producer with CBC TV sports, entertainment and lifestyle (Edmonton, Winnipeg, Charlottetown, Regina and Vancouver. )

 During the 1990’s Peter penned screenplays under representation by Los Angeles Preferred Artists Agency (Sylvia Hirsch/Lew Weitzman).
-As a screenplay writer Peter was commissioned by established Hollywood producers William Wilson III (Santa Clause, George Of The Jungle) and Gerry Abrams (Black and Blue) .
+Peter's talents were commissioned by established Hollywood producers such as William Wilson III (Santa Clause, George Of The Jungle) and Gerry Abrams (Black and Blue) .

-Peter is one of a few Canadian writer/directors' whose drama short was released nationwide on 600 screens.
-"Gambit" was a cautionary tale about the dangers of being an international drug mule (shot in Trinidad & Tobago/Ottawa) that won acclaim at the Ottawa Reel Awards and with a Gold Sheaf Award at the 1994 Saskatchewan Yorkton Film Festival.
+Over the years Peter's work has own him acclaim that won acclaim at the Ottawa Reel Awards and with a Gold Sheaf Award at the 1994 Saskatchewan Yorkton Film Festival.

 In 2010 Peter, afflicted with severe hearing loss and debilitating tinnitus, withdrew from filmmaking.